bhalgalix/Alexa-skill-with-API/readme.md

 # API Starter - Alexa Skill Template

-This is an Alexa skill template that provides a simple example of a skill that calls an external API.
+This is an Alexa skill template that provides a simple example that calls an external API.
 The API used is the [api.open-notify.org API](http://api.open-notify.org/astros.json) which returns a list of the astronauts currently in space.

 If you find this code usefull, please give it a star so I know it helped someone else.